OctopusDeploy/blog/blog/2017-03/deployment-process-uservoice-update.md

 ![New Enable option in step context menu when step is disabled](deployment-process-uservoice-update-enable-step.png)

 ## Cloning of steps
-This is a feature that was available in the BlueFin Chrome extension, but as not all organizations allow installation of browser extensions/plugins we decided to bring the feature into Octopus so that all our customers can take advantage of this functionality.
+This is a feature that is available in the [BlueFin](http://bluefin.teapotcoder.com/) Chrome extension, but as not all organizations allow installation of browser extensions/plugins, or maybe you are not using Chrome, we decided to bring the feature into Octopus so that all our customers can take advantage of this functionality.

 To clone a step, you simply select the `Clone` option from the step context menu